 - City buses

-- Tour buses and coaches used to carry tourists around
+- Tour buses and coaches

-- School and college buses used for student transits
+- School buses

 - Other vans or buses used for workers, clubs and church groups